andrewbaughman/legendary-fiesta/fiesta/content/post/job-hunting-notes/index.md

     - Don’t feel bad about putting a small innocuous funny on your resume.
 I accidentally did this and got asked about it in my interview.
 - Write a note answering questions you might be asked.
 Revise as needed.
 - Write a note of questions to ask at the interview, or at all interviews.
 Probably ask between 2 and 3 questions.
 I once asked like 5 or 6 questions and it sucked.
-- Learn what Agile is.
-Learn what REST is, learn what APIs are.
+- Learn what things are.
+Software developers tend to use a lot of concepts.
 Vagueness is your enemy.
-Be unsatisfied with vague analogous answers.
-This might be a more personal thing, but I don’t like buzzwords.
+Be unsatisfied with vague analogous explanations.
+Buzzwords are dumb.
 Buzzwords can be helpful to know (only if you know what they mean), but they are also stupid and mean nothing.
 Just describe what it is.
 Use your words.
 It’s why you learned English.
 - It hasn’t come in handy recently, but sometimes it’s good to distinguish yourself from other people by emailing or calling the company directly.

 ## Interviews